identd113/hdhr_VCR-AS/README.md

 The "heavy lifting" is done with curl, which downloads the data to a local drive.
 The script manages the show and device logic.
 When the app is opened, you will be presented with options to add a show, edit a show, or run If you choose "run", the UI will disappear, and we will run in the background.
 If you click the app again in the dock (a reopen event), you will be presented with the UI again.
-When you enter the time to start a recording, it is done a bit strangly.
+When you enter the time to start a recording, it is done a bit strangely.
 For example, if you wanted to record a show at 6:45 PM, you would enter 18.75.
-  We use 24 hour decimel time.  .5 of an hour, is 30 minutes.  .75 of an hour is 45 minutes.
+  We use 24 hour decimal time.  .5 of an hour, is 30 minutes.  .75 of an hour is 45 minutes.
 If you have a HDHomeRun Extend device, this will allow you to set a transcode level per show.
-A future version will allow a deatult for all shows
+A future version will allow a default for all shows
 Uses caffentite to kick off the recording
   This prevents the device from going to sleep.
 If there are multiple HDHR device on the network, you will be asked which one you want to use.
   I am trying ot figure out how to make this better, but as is, asks.
 Heavily use notifications to pass along information to the user, as we run more or less faceless.
-Future versions will allow you to specify you get a mesage such as:
+Future versions will allow you to specify you get a message such as:
   Shows that are scheduled in the future "Up Next" Starting recording
   Recording in progress